Evening

 Will I sleep through tonight?
 Fourth night in a row would confirm the pattern even more strongly.
 It would give my system even more evidence that this is real, sustainable, and trustworthy.

 But even if I wake, even if tonight fragments again, I know more now than I did ten days ago.
 I know what supports sleep.
 I know what environmental cues signal safety.
-I know how to maintain conditions even when the immediate results are not what I hoped for.
+I know how to maintain conditions even when the immediate results fall short of my hopes.

-Healing is not about controlling outcomes.
+Healing releases control of outcomes.
 It is about maintaining conditions and trusting the system to respond.

 I cannot force my nervous system to trust.
 But I can keep creating the circumstances that make trust possible.
 Keep following rhythms.
 Keep honouring the body’s signals.
 Keep providing the environmental conditions required for safety.